NIVANorge/Mobius2/docs/mobipydocs/mobipy.md

 # mobipy

-The mobipy python package can be used to run the model from python.
+The mobipy python package can be used to run Mobius2 models from python.
 It also allows you to set parameter values and input series dynamically and read out result data.

 Among other things, this allows you to:

 - Automate running of many different scenarios.
 For instance, your script could access various climate scenarios from a database (or files), set them as forcings in the model, then storing and comparing the results.
 This can be done without generating different input files for the model.
 - Make a website for stakeholder interaction that uses a python backend such as [streamlit](https://streamlit.io/), and have it dynamically run a model based on a custom user web interface or forecasts from a database.
-See one example of this being done with [INCA-Microplastics](https://ikhapp.org/inca-microplastics/) in Mobius1
+See one example of this being done with [INCA-Microplastics](https://ikhapp.org/inca-microplastics/) using Mobius1.
 - Write your own autocalibration and uncertainty analysis scripts if you need something more specific than what you find in [MobiView2](../mobiviewdocs/sensitivity.html).

 To be able to run mobipy you need to download mobipy/c_abi.dll from ftp://mobiserver.niva.no/Mobius2 and put it in your local Mobius2/mobipy folder.